pfsense/docs/source/releases/2-4-4-new-features-and-changes.rst

 -----

 * Added routed IPsec using FreeBSD if_ipsec(4) VTI `#8544 <https://redmine.pfsense.org/issues/8544>`__
+* Added a GUI option to the IPsec **Advanced Settings** tab for Asynchronous Cryptography which can dramatically improve IPsec crypto operation performance on multi-core hardware `#8772 <https://redmine.pfsense.org/issues/8772>`__
 * Added IPsec identifiers to **Status > IPsec** `#8598 <https://redmine.pfsense.org/issues/8598>`__
 * Fixed a JavaScript variable issue in IPsec IKE Phase 1 causing the Key Length field to be blank in some browsers such as IE `#8543 <https://redmine.pfsense.org/issues/8543>`__
 * Added IPsec mobile client options to allow different (virtual) IP addresses per user `#8292 <https://redmine.pfsense.org/issues/8292>`__